TheCosmosSeries/DimensionalPocketsII16x/README.md

 This pack requires **Dimensional Pockets II**.
 Without which this pack will do _nothing_.

 ### Mod Pages
-Dimensional Pockets II 16x on [CurseForge](https://minecraft.curseforge.com/projects/dimensional-pockets-ii-16x)
+- Dimensional Pockets II 16x on [CurseForge](https://minecraft.curseforge.com/projects/dimensional-pockets-ii-16x)
-Dimensional Pockets II 16x on [Modrinth](https://modrinth.com/mod/dimensional-pockets-ii-16x)
+- Dimensional Pockets II 16x on [Modrinth](https://modrinth.com/mod/dimensional-pockets-ii-16x)

+## The Cosmos Series
+This mod is part of [The Cosmos Series](https://www.github.com/TheCosmosSeries)

 | 2024 @ TheCosmicNebula | The Cosmos Series | All Rights Reserved (Except Where Specified) |